zulip/zulip/docs/testing/testing-with-node.md

 there are, you should strive to follow the patterns of the existing tests and add your own tests.

-## HTML output

-The JavaScript unit tests can generate output to be viewed in the browser.
-The best examples of this are in `frontend_tests/node_tests/templates.js`.

-The main use case for this mechanism is to be able to unit test templates and see how they are rendered without the complications of the surrounding app.
-(Obviously, you still need to test the app itself!)
-The HTML output can also help to debug the unit tests.

-Each test calls a method named `write_handlebars_output` after it renders a template with similar data.
-This API is still evolving, but you should be able to look at existing code for patterns.

-When you run `tools/test-js-with-node`, it will present you with a message like "To see more output, open var/test-js-with-node/index.html."
-Basically, you just need to open the file in the browser.
-(If you are running a VM, this might require switching to another terminal window to launch the `open` command.)

 ## Coverage reports

 You can automatically generate coverage reports for the JavaScript unit